woman's divorce

 • Both spouses have read and stated they understand the contents of the summary dissolution brochure.

-Can I get a legal separation in Montana?
+Is legal separation recognized in Montana?

-You may file for a legal separation instead of a divorce, unless your spouse objects.
+You can file a petition for legal separation instead of a divorce, unless your spouse objects.
 A decree of legal separation may be converted to a Dissolution of Marriage after 6 months have passed upon the motion of either spouse.
 While a divorce or legal separation is pending, either spouse may request temporary alimony, child support for a child of the marriage, or family support.
 A couple may also enter into a written agreement detailing the division of assets, custody provisions, and visitation for children of the marriage.

 Will I be able to get alimony?